We Treat Unexplained Infertility Naturally

 - Adhesions on uterine walls and ligaments can cause uterine spasm or inflammation, preventing implantation or causing miscarriage;

 - Adhesions within the tissues of cervix can cause the cervix to close (stenosis), stiffen (fibrosis), or spasm, thus impeding the passage of sperm into the uterus;

 - Adhesions on the surface of the ovaries can prevent an egg from being released;

 - Adhesions in or near the fallopian tube can restrict or prevent sperm and egg from meeting, preventing conception.

-Because adhesions do not appear on most diagnostic tests, we encourage women with unexplained infertility to examine their personal and medical history for past healing events that may have caused pelvic adhesions.
+We encourage women with unexplained infertility to examine their personal and medical history for past healing events that may have caused pelvic adhesions.
 These include:

 - Surgery (any surgery to the pelvis, abdomen, hip or back, etc.)

 - Inflammation (e.g., endometriosis, chlamydia, pelvic inflammatory disease (PID), etc.)

 - Trauma (fall onto tailbone, back or hip, physical or sexual abuse, car accident, etc.)